Reachability Switching Games: Two-player reachability switching games

-\paragraph{\bf The formula phase.} Once the quantifier phase has ended, the game then moves into the formula phase.
+\paragraph{\bf The formula phase.} Once the quantifier phase has ended, the game moves into the formula phase.
 In this phase the two players play a game to determine whether $\phi$ is satisfied by the assignments to the variables.
 This is the standard model checking game for first order logic.
 The players play a game on the parse tree of the formula, starting from the root.
 The reachability player controls the $\lor$ nodes, while the safety player controls the $\land$ nodes (recall that the game is in negation normal form, so there are no internal $\lnot$ nodes.)
-Each leaf is either a variable or its negation, which in our game are represented by the $x_i$ and $\lnot x_i$ nodes in the initialization gadgets.
-An example of this game is shown in Figure~\ref{fig:2pmod}.
+Each leaf is either a variable or its negation, which in our game are represented by the $x_i$ and~$\lnot x_i$ nodes in the initialization gadgets.
+An example of this game is shown in \Cref{fig:2pmod}.
 In our diagramming notation, nodes controlled by the safety player are represented by triangles.

-Intuitively, if $\phi$ is satisfied by the assignment to $x_1$ through $x_n$, then no matter what the safety player does, the reachability player should be able to reach a leaf node corresponding to a true assignment, and as we discussed earlier, he will then immediately win the game.
-Conversely, if $\phi$ is not satisfied by the assignment, then no matter what the reachability player does, the safety player can reach a leaf corresponding to a false assignment, and then immediately win the game.
+Intuitively, if $\phi$ is satisfied by the assignment to $x_1, \ldots, x_n$, then no matter what the safety player does, the reachability player is able to reach a leaf node corresponding to a true assignment, and as mentioned earlier, he will then immediately win the game.
+Conversely, if~$\phi$ is not satisfied, then no matter what the reachability player does, the safety player can reach a leaf corresponding to a false assignment, and then immediately win the game.

-\begin{lemma} The reachability player wins if and only if the QBF formula is true. \end{lemma}
+\begin{lem} The reachability player wins the RSG if and only if the QBF formula is true. \end{lem}